SteveDeJongh/LS_170/review.md

 TCP & UDP
 -Have a clear understanding of the TCP and UDP protocols, their similarities and differences

-Transmission control protocol (TCP) and UDP and both protocols at the transport layer.
+Transmission control protocol (TCP) and UDP (user datagram protocol) and both protocols at the transport layer.
+TCP is a connection oriented protocol while UDP is a connectionless oriented protocol.

 One of the key characteristics of TCP is the fact that it provides reliable data transfer.
 TCP provides; data integrity, de-duplication, in-order deliver, and restransmission of lost data for the application layer.